publiccodenet/about/activities/value-and-impact/pain-points/public-organizations.md

 ## Operational delivery

-Developing the exertise to operationally manage digital innovation projects, including in-house development, procurement, and the management of third party vendors, often without in-house technical expertise.
+Developing the exertise to operationally manage digital innovation projects - including in-house development, procurement and the management of third party vendors - often without in-house technical expertise.

 ## Economies of scale and silos